 In the event there is a, or if you have to report to start a sentence, you really should follow the law and turn yourself in willingly.
 If you have a warrant, report to the jail processing area, and tell an officer that you think there is a warrant for your arrest.
 The officer will verify that you have an outstanding arrest warrant, and if they verify that you have one, they will take you into custody and begin the intake process.
 If it is for a jail sentence, report at the exact time and date that the sentence order lists.
 Make sure that you get don’t get there late, or they may decide to arrest you.
-Be sure to only bring approved items when you go to jail, for example your drivers license or your ID, any prescription medication you might take, as well as a official sentencing order.
+Be sure to only bring approved items when you go to jail, for example your driver’s license or your ID, any prescription medication you might take, as well as an official sentencing order.

 Inmates need to list each visitor’s name and date of birth to the jail before anyone can visit them.
 This information will go into the visitation log as an authorized visitor.
 Each and every visitor has to provide acceptable photo identification.
-Any visitors showing up late or that does not have a visting order will not be allowed to attend visitation.
+Any visitors showing up late or that does not have a visitation order will not be allowed to attend visitation.

 Visitation procedures change often, so we suggest that you check the official site before you go to visitation.